What kind of therapy does AEIOU deliver?

-AEIOU centres open from 7am to 5pm Monday to Friday to provide specialised care outside of our intensive program times.
-The intervention / education program operates from 9am- 2:30pm, daily.
-It is essential children arrive on time to commence the program by 9am.
+AEIOU centres open from 7am to 5pm Monday to Friday to provide specialised care outside of our intensive therapy times.
+Intensive therapy supports are delivered between 9am- 2:30pm, daily.
+It is essential children arrive on time.

-Children begin the day with circle time, and learn to use their ‘visual schedules’ to understand the day’s activities.
+Therapy occurs in small group settings, and if required, on a one to one basis.
+Children are encouraged to develop a range of skills, including communication skills, social skills, play skills and self-help skills.
+Therapy takes place within numerous settings, including circle time (where children are encouraged to learn and use their ‘visual schedules’ to understand the day’s activities).
 They join a number of learning centres to assist with social and emotional learning, peer interaction, turn taking, role play, language and communication, sorting and matching, and outdoor experiences, to name a few.
-Toilet training is an important element of the program and once a child commences at AEIOU, the team will assess if the child is ready to begin toilet training and if so, begin the process as a priority.
+Toilet training is an important element for all children.
+Each child is assessed when commencing, and if the child is ready to begin toilet training this will become a priority within that child's plan.

-How much will it cost for a child to attend the centre?
+How much will it cost to access therapy at AEIOU Foundation?

 AEIOU will support part-time placements where possible, particularly in regional centres.
 A part-time enrolment means a child attends the centre on a regular five-day fortnight, with three days in a row one week, and two days in a row the following week.

 How long does it take to develop a child’s individual plan?

 Each child begins receiving intensive therapy immediately, however, their individual plan may take around eight weeks to complete.